Interpolating Hodge-Tate and de Rham Periods: Introduction

 For the finite flat interpolation of Hodge-Tate and bounded de Rham periods, our work generalizes both Kisin's work and Berger-Colmez; we allow any number of fixed Hodge-Tate-Sen weights and any number of varying weights.
 More precisely, in Theorem \ref{thm:stratfam2}, we provide for any bounded interval $[i,j]$ a decomposition $\mathfrak{X} = \coprod \mathfrak{L}$ of the reduced space $\mathfrak{X}$ into locally closed strata $\pi_\mathfrak{L}:\mathfrak{L} \inj \mathfrak{X}$ so that $D_B(\pi_\mathfrak{L}^*\mathfrak{M})$ is a coherent locally free sheaf if $B$ is bounded in this range.
 If $\mathfrak{X}$ is a non-reduced affinoid and we interpolate a de Rham period for every fixed Hodge-Tate-Sen weight, we obtain finite flatness after localizing to fix multiplicities (as Kisin does).

 We also study specializations of the family.
 This presents some serious difficulties in general.
 For example, Mazur and Wiles \cite{mw} have studied cases where a family of de Rham representations specialize to one that does not even have a semisimple Sen operator; it is this kind of behavior that we avoid by localization in the result just mentioned.
 However, in Theorem \ref{thm:dr1cocycle}, we construct Hodge-Tate and de Rham periods at every specialization that was originally removed by this localization.
 Mazur and Wiles' example demonstrates that our construction gives an optimal bound on the number of periods of the specialization in both the Hodge-Tate and de Rham cases.
+The technical heart of this paper is in Section \ref{subsec:special}, and our results on specialization hinge on the arguments there.

 The first main result of this paper is Theorem \ref{thm:drcase}.
-We provide here a simplified statement of this result as well as Propositions \ref{prop:nicespecial}, \ref{prop:anyspecial}, and \ref{prop:drspecial}.
+We provide here a simplified statement that includes this result together with Propositions \ref{prop:nicespecial}, \ref{prop:anyspecial}, and \ref{prop:drspecial}.
 See Definition \ref{defin:stabdens} for the notion of stable density, which generalizes Zariski density to the setting of non-reduced rings.
 See Remark \ref{remark:topology} for the definitions of the topology on $\bdr$ and of $\otimes_{\mathbf{Q}_p}$ for non-Fr\'echet spaces.
 Note that much of the following holds even if $\mathfrak{R}$ is only a Noetherian $\mathbf{Q}_p$-Banach algebra; see Section \ref{sec:nonreducedbase} for precise statements.